 While you do not need to be a computer expert, you do need to know how to:

 download a program from the Internet and install it

 conduct a search on the web

-be familiar with the college's course management system, ANGEL.
+be familiar with the college's learning management system, Canvas.

 Please review the current schedule of online classes.

 Click on the Online Searchable Schedule.